You asked: How do I find a coronavirus test in a foreign country?

 Making your testing arrangements at the beginning of your trip will give you peace of mind, and it will ensure you get an appointment in the appropriate time window for your flight.
 And remember, that window matters a lot.
 Tiffany L. Layne, owner and luxury travel designer for LaVon Travel & Lifestyle, says she has heard of many people denied boarding because of ill-timed tests.

 Layne, Smith and Nichols all strongly recommend buying covid-specific travel insurance to cover the unknown (if you test positive, if your travel plans go haywire, if you need to be hospitalized).
-We’re still in a pandemic, the delta variant is out there, and it’s impossible to predict how your trip will go.
+We’re still in a pandemic, new variants bring new complications, and it’s impossible to predict how your trip will go.

 “Changes are happening fast, and changes may also happen while you’re traveling,” Layne says.